When Is The Best Time To Sell A House?

 Selling family homes

-Whether yours is a three- or four-bedroom family home, you’re looking at those buyers who are wanting to move up the housing ladder and will probably have children.
+Whether yours is a three- or four-bedroom family home, you’re looking at those buyers who are wanting to move up the housing ladder.
+They either are planning children or already have them.

-This last point means the best time to sell will be outside of any school holidays, including half terms, Easter and the summer holidays.
+This last point means the best time to sell will be outside any school holidays, including half-terms, Easter and the summer holidays.
+Because when their kids are off, they are too busy to look for houses.

 Essentially, any time that is not a school holiday is a good time to sell a three- or four-bedroom family home.